PSYCHO SANTA STORY

 (first written on this website in 2008, amended in 2014, 2017, and amend still in 2020)

-On a Saturday morning November 28, 1993 on Pacific Coast Highway in Malibu, I wore a Santa Claus suit, along with some pre-painted signs and a bell, attempted a continued effort to obtain the autograph of Don Felder, then, of the band Eagles on some very rare European album pressings and other rare items of memorabilia.
+On a Saturday morning November 28, 1993 on Pacific Coast Highway in Malibu, I wore a Santa Claus suit, and brought along with some pre-painted signs and a bell, and attempted a continued effort to obtain the autograph of Don Felder, then, of the band Eagles on some more items of Eagles memorabilia.

-However now, after almost 25 years, it’s time to put this story to some rest and move on past it.
-Without going into all the full details over and over again, here is basically my detail of what happened and why:
+However now, after over 27 years, it’s time to put this story to some rest and move on well past it.
+Without going into all the details over and (over) again, here is basically what happened and why: